By Doug Noland

 China is today unusually fragile.
 Its maladjusted Bubble Economy is vulnerable to any slowing of Credit growth.
 Its rapidly inflating financial sector is an accident in the making.
 Its bloated export sector is increasingly uncompetitive globally.
 China’s currency is susceptible to ongoing massive outflows – “hot money,” corporate and the Chinese household sector.
 And each of these serious issues is being aggravated by U.S. election results and resulting higher yields and king dollar, along with the prospect for a more active Federal Reserve.

 In a normal environment, markets would be reacting nervously to Trump’s unorthodox comments, tweets and positioning on China.
 But melt-up dynamics are the current fixation.
 It’s easy these days to ramble on about lower corporate taxes and deregulation than to ponder the ramifications of President Trump moving early in his administration to confront the Chinese on trade and currency manipulation.
-This would be a dicey fight on behalf of U.S manufacturing and the American worker – with the indomitable equities market potential collateral damage.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+This would be a dicey fight on behalf of U.S manufacturing and the American worker – with the indomitable equities market potential collateral damage.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.